uvmcs2300f2024/M4OEP-awindley-keestabr/README.md

 * Known bugs: Paddle overlap detection can sometimes be finicky on Mac.
 Ball will sometimes go through the paddle.
 On Windows, however, the detections works great, so not sure where the issue is.
 Video was recorded on Windows to avoid this issue.
+Also, in random a brick could potentially be completely black making it very hard to win!
+Also, on random mode specifically has some errors in brick collision.

 * Future Work: There is lots of room in the graphical presentation.
 Could add fancier effects when breaking bricks or shade them in more interesting ways.
 We could also add more transitions